secretstartups/handbook/sales/field-operations/channel-operations/index.html.md

 8. **When creating a quote for an MSP opportunity, select the MSP quote template**
   - **Invoice owner**: The MSP Partner (same as DR-Partner referenced above).
   - **Special Terms and Notes**: Name of the End-user Customer (the MSP owns the licenses on behalf of).
-9. For quotes going through distribution, please chatter @Partner Help Desk with all the information for quote creation.
+9. For quotes going through distribution, please chatter @PartnerOperations with all the information for quote creation.

 _The deal registration form is not a quoting tool and will not have all the information needed to create the quote.
 You must get this information from the partner or elsewhere before requesting the quote._